martinorzaiz/irudi/README.md

 ## Why?

-When I design web layouts, I don't like to find code I don't know about.
-I like building with minimum possible resources
+When we design web layouts, we don't like to find code we don't know about.
+We love building with minimum possible resources.

 < than 350 lines.
 You can't be so lazy man..